awslabs/amazon-qldb-driver-python/README.md

 3. [Amazon QLDB Python Driver Tutorial](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.python.tutorial.html): In this tutorial, you use the QLDB Driver for Python to create an Amazon QLDB ledger and populate it with tables and sample data.
 4. [Amazon QLDB Python Driver Samples](https://github.com/aws-samples/amazon-qldb-dmv-sample-python): A DMV based example application which demonstrates how to use QLDB with the QLDB Driver for Python.
 5. QLDB Python driver accepts and returns [Amazon ION](http://amzn.github.io/ion-docs/) Documents.
 Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
 For more information read the [ION docs](https://readthedocs.org/projects/ion-python/).
+6. [Amazon ION Cookbook](http://amzn.github.io/ion-docs/guides/cookbook.html): This cookbook provides code samples for some simple Amazon Ion use cases.
-6. Amazon QLDB supports the [PartiQL](https://partiql.org/) query language.
+7. Amazon QLDB supports the [PartiQL](https://partiql.org/) query language.
 PartiQL provides SQL-compatible query access across multiple data stores containing structured data, semistructured data, and nested data.
 For more information read the [PartiQL docs](https://partiql.org/docs.html).
-7. Refer the section [Common Errors while using the Amazon QLDB Drivers](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-errors.html) which describes runtime errors that can be thrown by the Amazon QLDB Driver when calling the qldb-session APIs.
+8. Refer the section [Common Errors while using the Amazon QLDB Drivers](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-errors.html) which describes runtime errors that can be thrown by the Amazon QLDB Driver when calling the qldb-session APIs.

 ## Development